 |Copper/Copper Coated|| |

-Cast Iron an old form of cookware.
+Cast Iron is an old form of cookware.
 Cast iron pots and pans were commonly used in the Middle Ages, and have been used ever since.
-While this is a type of cookware that goes in and out of popularity, it’s generally not very hard to find high-quality cast iron cookware.
+While this is a type of cookware that goes in and out of popularity, it’s generally not very hard to find high-quality cast iron for cooking.

 Cast iron is also incredibly versatile.
 This is a type of pan that you can use to sauté some vegetables, mix in noodles and protein, and pop the pan in the oven to bake.